Atmaware/monorepo/README.md

 ## License

-Omnivore and our extensions to Readability.js are under the AGPL-3.0 license.
+Ruminer and our extensions to Readability.js are under the AGPL-3.0 license.